 Prerequisites for Tutorials (Report Builder)

-The Report Builder tutorials expect that you can view and save reports on a report server or SharePoint site that is integrated with a report server.
+To do the Report Builder tutorials, you need to be able to view and save SQL Server 2016 Reporting Services (SSRS) paginated reports on a report server or SharePoint site that is integrated with a report server.
 For data, all tutorials use literal queries that must be processed by an instance of SQL Server 2016.